quicwg/wg-materials/interim-17-10/minutes.md

 Advantages: easier to implement, clearer semantics around creation, more flexible semantics

-jana: problem with max_stream_id but can't articulate
+Jana: problem with max_stream_id but can't articulate

-ekr: i haven't done max_stream_id yet, so maybe
+EKR: i haven't done max_stream_id yet, so maybe

-dkg: I have to keep outgoing stream even though it's done, to understand the response
+DKG: I have to keep outgoing stream even though it's done, to understand the response

-victor: bidirectional state machine is product of unidirectional states. so what's the point?
+Victor: bidirectional state machine is product of unidirectional states. so what's the point?

 Duke: When there is a receive stream you create a phantom stream for that.
 Why is it necessary?

-ekr: Only necessary when doing bidirectional streams.
+EKR: Only necessary when doing bidirectional streams.
 Assuming if you use the bidi API you want to do that.

-praveen: can we have a collision of streams with simultaneous open?
+Praveen: can we have a collision of streams with simultaneous open?

-ekr: no. stream id space is distinct.
+EKR: no. stream id space is distinct.

-kazuho: is the only difference if they have distinct stream ids?
+Kazuho: is the only difference if they have distinct stream ids?

-ekr: pretty much
+EKR: pretty much

-dkg: main difference is flexible semantics.
+DKG: main difference is flexible semantics.
 Is this valuable or not?

-peter: i agree with dkg: 1:1 and unpaired are cool; 1:N is horrifying
+Peter: i agree with dkg: 1:1 and unpaired are cool; 1:N is horrifying

-ian: i agree with peter
+Ian: i agree with peter

-jana: what is common case? we should optimize for that.
+Jana: what is common case? we should optimize for that.

-eric: not just if it's useful. can implement on top of anything. what is the common case?
+Eric: not just if it's useful. can implement on top of anything. what is the common case?

-tommy: bidirectional API talking to uni API: must work. how to represent 1:N to a bidirectional API?
+Tommy: bidirectional API talking to uni API: must work. how to represent 1:N to a bidirectional API?

-ekr: that's incoherent. stomp the receive stream and graft together, or reject it. application error?
+EKR: that's incoherent. stomp the receive stream and graft together, or reject it. application error?

-victor: 1:N not popular
+Victor: 1:N not popular

-ted: explicitly signal over the wire if stream is uni or bidirectional. concrete non-bidirectional use case will help us figure out the details on how to do this, defer for now.
+Ted: explicitly signal over the wire if stream is uni or bidirectional. concrete non-bidirectional use case will help us figure out the details on how to do this, defer for now.

-let's not rewrite all the code now without a spur.
+Let's not rewrite all the code now without a spur.

-bishop: 1:N is interesting for pub/sub.
+Bishop: 1:N is interesting for pub/sub.
 Request/response/push relationships in HTTP might allow all this stuff to move up to the application.

 TCP apps -> bidirectional; UDP apps -> unidirectional

 Jeff: common case is bidirectional. udp apps are unreliable and won't go to quic anyway.

-jana: effect on push streams?
+Jana: effect on push streams?

-bishop: promises are in a different id space so that these can be limited.
+Bishop: promises are in a different id space so that these can be limited.

-praveen: harder for implementations to step back
+Praveen: harder for implementations to step back

-roberto: 1:n stuff is totally orthogonal
+Roberto: 1:n stuff is totally orthogonal

-ekr: a little early to ossify based on early implementations
+EKR: a little early to ossify based on early implementations

 eric: agree with eric, but should look at pros and cons. we have a 1:n use case. endpoint negotiates further comms on one stream, then transfer happens on extra stream. but i don't see how to do that in quic rather than the app.

-bishop: i disagrees with jeff. websockets and other message-oriented protocols will be here.
+Bishop: i disagrees with Jeff. websockets and other message-oriented protocols will be here.

-kazuho: in -05 the state machine is the same either way. keep current design. ian's proposal is most balanced.
+Kazuho: in -05 the state machine is the same either way. keep current design. ian's proposal is most balanced.

-jim: Ted + 1. wait for pressing use case to change stuff.
+Jim: Ted + 1. wait for pressing use case to change stuff.

-victor: unidirectional apps would benefit from this. e.g. mosh to QUIC
+Victor: unidirectional apps would benefit from this. e.g. mosh to QUIC

-ted: ekr is right, stuff will change. supporting the use case is great, but we shouldn't blow away the current framework.
+Ted: EKR is right, stuff will change. supporting the use case is great, but we shouldn't blow away the current framework.

-jana: ted+1.
+Jana: ted+1.
 Kazuho+1, Praveen+1. existing implementations matter, will speed adoption.

-alan: can have imbalance between # of allowed request and response streams.
+Alan: can have imbalance between # of allowed request and response streams.

 Jeff: we can do it all using current features, no need for more

-ian: my proposal that people are talking about: take a bit in stream frame that peer should immediately move to half-closed. making this explicit is nicer for proxies.
+Ian: my proposal that people are talking about: take a bit in stream frame that peer should immediately move to half-closed. making this explicit is nicer for proxies.

-peter: bishop+1. ted+1 (why not both?). i am building a message protocol with lots of streams. proposed in w3c as part of the web api. avoiding even/odd recovers half the stream space. (any link to the proposal available?).
+peter: Bishop+1. ted+1 (why not both?). i am building a message protocol with lots of streams. proposed in w3c as part of the web api. avoiding even/odd recovers half the stream space. (any link to the proposal available?).

-thomson: i am shocked at how this developed. just trying to solve a few bugs, which are not addressed in this discussion. real quic apps won't need bidirectionality. differences between ekr and ian are minor, just how we identify return half. ian+1
+Thomson: i am shocked at how this developed. just trying to solve a few bugs, which are not addressed in this discussion. real quic apps won't need bidirectionality. differences between EKR and ian are minor, just how we identify return half. ian+1

-thomson: stream 1 is currently broken in http if server speaks first
+Thomson: stream 1 is currently broken in http if server speaks first

-christian: would like to resolve uncertainties in protocol. can we handle this with version numbers to test ekr's stuff?
+Christian: would like to resolve uncertainties in protocol. can we handle this with version numbers to test EKR's stuff?

 Roni: unidirectional needed for multicast

-victor: we kind of want both. might be an implementation detail.ian's proposal might not work if we don't get the first frame first. makes proposal (see thomson below)
+Victor: we kind of want both. might be an implementation detail.ian's proposal might not work if we don't get the first frame first. makes proposal (see Thomson below)

-thomson: victor+1.
+Thomson: Victor+1.
 3 types of stream frames: unidirectional streams, streams that expect a response, streams that are a response.
 Each has its own number space.

-roberto: I am happy with that.
+Roberto: I am happy with that.

-ekr: must expose bidirectional API.
-Victor's proposal is fine. editors can work out details. must resolve issues of implicit stream creation. victor solves this problem. i can do a new version as christian says, but if people like victor's idea let's go with that.
+EKR: must expose bidirectional API.
+Victor's proposal is fine. editors can work out details. must resolve issues of implicit stream creation.
+Victor solves this problem. i can do a new version as Christian says, but if people like Victor's idea let's go with that.

 ACTION ITEM: Martin will generate a PR reflecting Victor's idea.